adriankd/MaintenancePlus/DEVELOPMENT_GUIDELINES.md

 # These guidelines help CodeRabbit and team members maintain code quality

 ## 🎯 Overview
-This document outlines coding standards, review criteria, and best practices specific to the Maintenance Plus.
+This document outlines coding standards, review criteria, and best practices specific to Maintenance Plus.
 It serves as a reference for both automated (CodeRabbit) and manual code reviews.

 ## 🏗️ Architecture Principles